 Atticus Finch is one of our favorite characters in literary fiction.
-He offers that stern, yet-caring, fatherly presence in Harper Lee’s To Kill a Mockingbird.
-At the same time, his passionate pleas give us courage — to stand up for those basic beliefs in right-and-wrong, justice, and simple acts of humanity.
+He offers that stern yet caring, fatherly presence in Harper Lee’s To Kill a Mockingbird.
+His passionate pleas give us the courage — to stand up for those fundamental beliefs in right and wrong, justice, and simple acts of humanity.
 He helps us to realize that we must imagine the perspective of others.
 That perspective-altering experience should (hopefully) inspire us to be better human beings.

 Here’s a quick collection of Atticus quotes.
 How many do you know?
-How many will you take the time to memorize, print out, and use them on the walls of your office, your home, and as bookmarks in your current reading selection?
+Consider how many you will take the time to memorize, print out, and use on your office or home walls.
+As bookmarks in your current reading selection.
 How will we remember (and live) these lines?
-And, what lessons can we learn from these beautiful collections of words?
+And what lessons can we learn from these beautiful collections of words?

-At the outset of the novel, we hear that it’s “a time of vague optimism” and that the people “had nothing to fear but fear itself.”
-Then, fear, anger and prejudice–all take center-stage in the novel.
-And, the one righteous, worthy man in the town must take a stand against all the forces that stand against him.
+At the novel’s outset, we hear it’s “a time of vague optimism” and that the people “had nothing to fear but fear itself.”
+Then, fear, anger, and prejudice–all take center stage in the novel.
+And, the one righteous, worthy man in the town must take a stand against all the forces against him.

 Atticus understands where they are coming from.
-He understands their humanity, nature, their fear and their hatred; but he refuses to be cowed or broken down.
+He understands their humanity, nature, fear, and hatred but refuses to be cowed or broken down.

 Perspective is all…

-“First of all,” he said, “if you can learn a simple trick, Scout, you’ll get along a lot better with all kinds of folks.
-You never really understand a person until you consider things form his point of view”
+“First of all,” he said, “if you can learn a simple trick, Scout, you’ll get along much better with all kinds of folks.
+You never really understand a person until you consider things from his point of view.”

 “Until you climb into his skin and walk around in it.”